What is Giving Compass?

 Giving Compass' Take:

-• Ford Foundation discusses the steps it is taking to adopt a mission-related investing approach which will bring about financial returns and advances progress on a foundation’s mission.
+• Ford Foundation discusses the steps it is taking to adopt a mission-related investing approach which incorporates financial returns and advances the progress of a foundation’s mission.

 • Read more about what mission-related investments can do for philanthropy.